Practical 9: Selecting Data

 2. Load only the columns we care about (which is possible with parquet files)

-And in code these are:
+And in code these are implemented as:

 Load then filter